 The Absolute Best Things to Do in Bristol

 Bristol is a gem.
 Both a city and a county near Somerset, it marries beauty and history with the best elements of a buzzing city and the peaceful countryside.
 On top of that, it’s cool.
 Music, culture, architecture and a fresh, forward-thinking energy make it the jewel of the south west, and a place everybody should get to know.
-Here’s our Plum Guide pick of things to do in Bristol.
+And here at Plum Guide, we really do know it, which is exactly why we want to share our expert knowledge with you.
+Here’s our pick of things to do in Bristol.